moderneinc/mass-ingest-example/2-observability/README.md

 ## Prerequisites

 - Docker and Docker Compose installed
-- Access to an artifact repository (Artifactory, Nexus, etc.)
+- Access to one of the following storage options:
+  - Amazon S3 bucket or S3-compatible storage (MinIO, etc.)
+  - Artifactory with Maven 2 format support
+  - Nexus or other Maven-compatible repository
 - A `repos.csv` file listing repositories to ingest

 ## Quick start